Arjun-G-Ravi/AI-Notes/04_NLP/08_Transformers.md

 ## Use cases
 - It was initially used to process text data
-- Now it is extended to perform all kinds of sequential data
+- Now it is extended to perform on all kinds of data, even images.

 ## Advantages of Transformers (over RNNs and other sequential models)
 - Parallel computation -> faster